kyma-project/cli/docs/gen-docs/kyma_alpha_version.md

 title: kyma alpha version
 ---

-Displays the version of Kyma CLI and the connected Kyma cluster.
+Displays the version of Kyma CLI and of the connected Kyma cluster.

 ## Synopsis